 |Traminer||Gewurztraminer, Red T., Yellow T.||White||7||1.1||10|

-In contrast to all other winegrowing areas, all quality wines Vienna continues to come under the name "Viennese wine" on the market (non-DAC quality wines from for example the Weinviertel may yes as origin only with the generic Weinbaugebiet Lower Austria be marketed).
-A mixed sentence which does not comply with the provisions of the Vienna Joint Phrase must be considered as country wine with the denomination of origin wine country be placed on the market.
+In contrast to all other wine-growing areas, everyone is allowed quality wines Vienna continues to come onto the market under the name "Wiener Wein" (non-DAC quality wines from, for example, the Weinviertel may only originate from the generic wine-growing region Lower Austria be marketed).
+A mixed set that does not meet the provisions of the Vienna Mixed Set must be as country wine with the designation of origin wine country placed on the market.

-Well-known Viennese wine producers with often also one wine tavern are Bernreiter Peter.
+Well-known Viennese wine producers often with one wine tavern are Bernreiter Peter.
 Christ Rainer.
 Cobenzl.
 Edlmoser Michael.
 Fuhrgassl-Huber.
-Göbel Hans-Peter.
+Goebel Hans-Peter.
 Hajszan Neumann.
-Helmet Robert.
+Robert helmet.
 Hengl-Haselbrunner.
 Hofer Wolfgang.
 Kattus.
 Long Irene.
 Lentner Karl.
 Mayer at Pfarrplatz.
 Mayer Vitikultur.
 Pfaffl Roman.
 Reinprecht Hugo.
 Schilling Herbert.
-Stift Klosterneuburg.
+Klosterneuburg.
 Wieninger.
-Winzerhof Leopold and Zahel, Well-known winegrower associations are Traditionsweingüter Austria.
+Winzerhof Leopold and Zahel, Known winegrowers' associations are Traditional wineries Austria.
 Vienna Classic and WienWein,